 If you’re going to be toting a smartphone, tablet, or laptop around the world, protecting your data really matters.
 It doesn’t take a huge effort or cost to keep yourself safe — but if you don’t, you’re at serious risk of losing all of your trip photos, having your identity stolen and accounts hacked, and giving yourself a technology headache that’s far more painful than a night drinking at the local hostel.

 Below are detailed ways to back up your memories the right way, protect your data, and avoid common security mistakes.
-By doing the following things, you’ll never be stressed about the technology and information you use and share on the road.
+By following the tips and suggestions below, you’ll never be stressed about the technology and information you use and share on the road.

 When I started traveling in the late ’90s, Internet cafes were pretty much the only way to get online.
 I still remember sitting hunched over a broken keyboard in a sweaty little shop in Dar es Salaam, dust and fumes from the nearby road forming a murky haze as I battled with the slowest connection in the world to let my family know I was still alive.

-Many of those dusty cafes have since shut down as travelers use their own devices and cheap Wi-Fi connections the world.
+Decades later, most of those dusty cafes have since shut down.
 From a security standpoint, that’s a good thing.
-Public computers are bad news.
 Those ramshackle old desktops in Internet cafes or the corner of the hostel common room may as well have a big sign on them saying “Please Steal My Data.”
-Why?

 - They’re typically full of all kinds of unknown software installed by staff and customers over the years.